cswaters/scrape-flashscore-example/README.md

 - [ ] add by quarter scores WNBA
 - [ ] mark games that went to OT WNBA
 - [ ] append point spreads and totals
+- [ ] drop ' W' from end of team names WNBA